prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-video-rewarded-adunit-android.md

 [OpenRTB 2.5](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf) Placement Type for the auction can be expressed as an integer array or can use an enum for easier readability.
 Option 1 (in-stream) is intentionally left out due to lack of in-stream support in Prebid SDK.

-In the context of a VideoInterstitialAdUnit, rewarded video ads are typically labled as interstitial.
+In the context of a VideoInterstitialAdUnit, rewarded video ads are typically labeled as interstitial.
 As such, Prebid SDK will default to value 5 if no placement value is supplied.

 * `2` or `InBanner` : In-Banner placement exists within a web banner that leverages the banner space to deliver a video experience as opposed to another static or rich media format.
 The format relies on the existence of display ad inventory on the page for its delivery.
 * `3` or `InArticle` : In-Article placement loads and plays dynamically between paragraphs of editorial content; existing as a standalone branded message.